 Climate change is not just one of the twenty-first century’s defining political challenges.
 Morton untangles the implications of our failure to meet the challenge of climate change and reintroduces the hope that we might.
 He addresses the deep fear that comes with seeing humans as a force of nature, and asks what it might mean—and what it might require of us—to try and use that force for good.

-Oliver Morton is briefings editor at the Economist, and his writing has appeared in leading publications such as the New Yorker and National Geographic.
-He is the author of Eating the Sun: How Plants Power the Planet and Mapping Mars: Science, Imagination, and the Birth of a World.
-He lives in London.
+Oliver Morton is briefings editor at the Economist, and his writing has appeared in the New Yorker and other publications.
+He is the author of Eating the Sun: How Plants Power the Planet.